 • Chopped parsley, as needed for garnish

-2. Finish chowder and serve Stir in Alaska Smoked Salmon, corn and chipotle peppers; continue cooking an additional 5 minutes.
+2. Stir in Alaska Smoked Salmon, corn and chipotle peppers; continue cooking an additional 5 minutes.
 Garnish with chopped parsley, if desired.